ajatkj/scriptable/README.md

      - You can get list of all valid tags [here](https://api.quotable.io/tags).
    - To change maximum length of quotes to be fetched set `QUOTE_MAX_LENGTH`.
    - To change quotes wrap length set `QUOTE_WRAP_LENGTH`.

+1. Configure Update Notification
+   - Whenever an update is available on GitHub, a red update notification will appear on the top right corner.
+   - You can configure the number of days the script should look for an update by setting `UPDATE_CHECK_DAYS`.
+   - Set above value to 0 to stop looking for updates (not recommended).

 1. To test the script without calling the openweather & quotable APIs set `TESTING` to `true`.